Silva97/cev/README.md

 int64_t result = cev(NULL, "234 + 0xffffffffff / (0732 ** 3)");
 ```

-To use in your project, import `cev.h` and `tree.h` to your include file.
+To use in your project, import `cev.h` and `tree.h` to your include's directory.
 Use the command below to compile a static library:
 ```
 $ make lib
 ```